Colorado Coed Soccer League Bylaws

 A. General Playing Rules

-- FIFA Soccer rules will govern subject to any League modifications contained within this document.
+- FIFA Laws of the Game, and all updates related to these rules, will govern the Colorado Coed Soccer League, subject to any specific modifications contained within this document.

 B. League Governance